 As of the 21st of June, the summer of 2015 has started, with all the associated hoopla and fun.
 Remember that during the summer you might forget some important things like making sure your bills get paid, so maybe spend some time automating your bill payments for the summer, so that you don’t get in trouble with your creditors, and utilities.

-Canada Day is coming next week, on a Wednesday which will make for a great deal of confusion for folks, trying to figure out the ideal usage of their vacation, but my personal theory is if you spend 4 days vacation and get a complete week off, you are getting a 25% bonus, so take the days and enjoy the time off.
-Others have argued with me, why take vacation around that time, nothing is going on at work, they’d rather take their vacation when the office is busy.
-Both arguments are fine, just remember to take your vacation (if Gail Vaz-Oxlade can take Time Off, so can you).
+Canada Day is coming next week on a Wednesday, which will make for a great deal of confusion for folks trying to figure out the ideal usage of their vacation.
+Still, my personal theory is if you spend 4 days on vacation and get a whole week off, you are getting a 25% bonus, so take the days and enjoy the time off.
+Others have argued with me, why take vacation around that time?
+Nothing is going on at work, they’d instead take their vacation when the office is busy.
+Both arguments are fine, remember to take your vacation (if Gail Vaz-Oxlade can take Time Off, so can you).

-Canada Day is quickly approaching, but it falling on a Wednesday assures next week is going to be a rather herky jerky kind of week:
+Canada Day is quickly approaching, but it falls on a Wednesday assures next week is going to be a rather herky-jerky kind of week:

-- I have started using Zinio again from the Ottawa Public Library (a magazine reading app, that through the library allows you to browse for free), and using that I noted that Money Magazine had a “Money 101” section, and this was one of the questions in that section What is My Tax Bracket ?
-Now in Canada it is not really that straight forward as we have so many taxes to deal with, but it gives you an idea (and Yes, you should at least have an idea what your tax bracket entails).
+- I have started using Zinio again from the Ottawa Public Library (a magazine reading app, that, through the library allows you to browse for free), and using that I noted that Money Magazine had a “Money 101” section, and this was one of the questions in that section What is My Tax Bracket ?
+Now in Canada it is not really that straightforward as we have so many taxes to deal with, but it gives you an idea (and Yes, you should at least have an idea of what your tax bracket entails).

-- On this site’s sister blog, I published LastPass Hacked and Best of Technology and Security This Week , in case you are looking to learn a bit about technology and the associated security on that technology.
+- On this site’s sister blog, I published LastPass Hacked and Best of Technology and Security This Week , in case you want to learn a bit about technology and the associated security on that technology.

 Something helpful from Larry MacDonald: